 Envisioning Eco Films of the Future

 In many situations, some eco films depict nature as a force to be reckoned with.
 Step on its tail and you unleash its wrath.
 These films evoke fear of nature in our hearts.
-In my opinion, while this is a possible and often effective way to push for action, it might not be the best way.
-Films should not portray nature and humankind as two mutually exclusive dichotomies that cannot survive with the other.
+In my opinion, while this is possible and often effective to push for action, it might not be the best way.
+Films should not portray nature and humankind as two exclusive dichotomies that cannot survive with each other.
 Humans and nature go hand in hand and evoking fear of the other might just drive us further apart.
 My hope for eco films of the future is to showcase how nature and humankind can coexist harmoniously.
 After all, we have done so for the past 200,000 years (maybe minus the past 50 years or so when we started on this environmental decline).